-If the condition is allowed to progress further the underlying bone can start to become damaged.
-Typically this causes worsening pain and more restricted movement that can result in deformity in the alignment of the joint.
+If the condition is allowed to progress further, the underlying bone can start to become damaged.
+Typically, this causes worsening pain, more restricted movement and can result in deformity in the alignment of the hip joint.
 Deformity can also occur secondary to soft tissue contractures.
 In the hip, a combination of shortening, soft tissue contracture, pain and indeed weakness can result in a limp.

-The overall effect of this breakdown of the articular cartilage in the joint is pain, stiffness, restricted mobility and, in the hip and knee, frequently a limp.
+The overall effect of this breakdown of the articular cartilage in the joint is pain, stiffness, restricted mobility and frequently a limp.
 All this can affect how a patient is able to go about their normal, everyday domestic and occupational activities as well as their ability to enjoy recreational hobbies or sports.

 The progress of the changes in osteoarthritis, described above, can be seen in the series of x-rays below: